jsoagger/jsoagger-fx/README.md

 # Running the demo application

-Demo application shows part of EmaginFX capabilities.
+Demo application shows part of JSoaggerFX capabilities.

 * Download a version of the demo for your OS from following links: